By James Stevens, Director and Solicitor, Go To Court Lawyers. Last reviewed 15 April 2026.

 Residential tenancies and prescribed terms

-The prescribed terms include:
+The prescribed terms include the following:

-• the lessor must provide two copies of a condition report to the tenant within one day of the tenant taking possession of the property
+• The lessor must provide two copies of a condition report to the tenant within one day of the tenant taking possession of the property.

-• the tenant must pay the rent on time
+• The tenant must pay the rent on time.

-• the lessor must not require the tenant to pay the rent more than two weeks in advance
+• The lessor must not require the tenant to pay the rent more than two weeks in advance.

-• the lessor must keep records of rent payments
+• The lessor must keep records of rent payments.

-• the tenant must take reasonable care of the premises and keep them reasonably clean
+• The tenant must take reasonable care of the premises and keep them reasonably clean.

-• the tenant must not make alterations to the property without the lessor’s consent
+• The tenant must not make alterations to the property without the lessor’s consent.

 Terms that are inconsistent with the prescribed terms